christianalfoni/EmptyBox/drafts/2016_09_04_The-case-for-function-tree.md

   }
 }
 ```
 As you can see we are doing everything wrong here.
 This is not readable, declarative, composable or testable.
 But there is actually one benefit.
-Everything that happens when you call **loadData** is defined in one file and in order.
+Everything that happens when you call **loadData** is defined as it runs, in order, and in one file.
 If we would push our side effects "to the edge of the application" this would look more like, showing some parts of the flow:

 ```javascript